 Applicants for admission must provide either original or certified copies of transcripts, diplomas, or certificates of all previous secondary and post-secondary academic studies.
-Transfer students are required to provide course descriptions or syllabi so credit can be determined.
-This documentation must be certified and translated into English.
-World Education Services, Inc., P.O.
-Box 745, Old Chelsea Station, New York, NY 10113-0745, Phone: 212-966-6311 or 800-937-3895, Fax: 212-966-6395, e-mail: info@WES.ORG is recommended for the evaluation of international transcripts.
+All students are required to provide course descriptions or syllabi so credit can be determined.
+This documentation must be certified and translated into English through World Education Services, Inc( website: www.wes.org e-mail: info@WES.ORG).
 If a student does not meet transfer requirements, then the high school records must be provided and evaluated.
 Before issuing an I-20 Form (A Certificate of Eligibility for Non-immigrant Student Status), the United States Immigration and Naturalization Service demands that all applicants demonstrate an ability to meet the cost of international study.
 The cost includes non-resident tuition, fees, housing, meals, books, health insurance, and miscellaneous expenses.